schemapress/Schema/readme.txt

 **Schema Key Features**

-* Easy to use, set it and forget it minimal settings.
+* Easy to use, set it and forget it, with minimal settings.
 * Enable Schema types at once per custom post type or post category.
 * Provide a valid markup, test it in Google Structured Data Testing Tool.
 * Output JSON-LD format, the most recommended by Google.
+* Can reuse data saved in post meta that is created by other plugins.
 * Extensible, means you can extend its functionality via other plugins, extensions or within your Theme’s functions.php file.

 **Supported Google/Schema Markups**